 3. Mirrorless Camera

-One of the top things that most graphic designers also dabble in is photography, which is why it’s essential to have a camera on hand.
+A mirrorless camera is also necessary graphic design equipment.
+One of the most common things that graphic designers also dabble in is photography, which is why it’s essential to have a camera on hand.

 Whether you’re designing a poster for a product and you need to take some product photography for it, or you’re just taking pictures of your work for your portfolio on your website, a good camera is a must.